California

 Can There Be Misuse of CLETS?

-With the amount of data and information stored in CLETS, it is necessary that there are limitations to when you can access certain information.
+Given the amount of data stored in CLETS, it is necessary to set limitations on when you can access certain information.
 Instances of misusing CLETS can include:

-1. Using the system for personal reasons, rather than official business.
+1. Using the system for personal reasons instead of official business is prohibited.

 2. Looking up high profile people like celebrities and government officials.